clarkj99/news-frontend/README.md

 ![camelCaseNewsNetwork](./img/ScreenShot.png)

+The camelCaseNewsNetwork is an image based news browser created with vanilla Javascript and Ruby on Rails.

 ## API

 This project consumes data supplied by the newsapi.org API.
-It uses the free version of the API, which limigts the number of daily requests asnd the number of records returned fro a request.
+It uses the free version of the API, which limits the number of daily requests asnd the number of records returned fro a request.

 Request are made through the accompanying Ruby on Rails backend.